 Uneven pigmentation, melasma due to hormonal changes or just sun spots, your thirties are the time when all the sun exposure you got will start to show on your face.

 Hyperpigmentation is tricky to treat and is best addressed by a combination of things targeting the different ways of melanin production, but the main players you should know is Vitamin C, again chemical exfoliants and again retinoids.
 Powerful, but usually used under a doctors guidance would be Hydroquinone.
 Other supporting ingredients could be Tranexamic Acid, Licorice Root Extract or Alpha-Arbutin.
-(More info: The benefits of Vitamin C in skincare explained, The benefits of Hydroquinone in skincare explained and The benefits of Tranexamic Acid in skincare explained)
+(More info: The benefits of Vitamin C in skincare explained, The benefits of Hydroquinone in skincare explained, The benefits of Licorice Root Extract in skincare explained and The benefits of Tranexamic Acid in skincare explained)

 And of course sunscreen, but we will come to that in the protect step

 Loss of firmness and sagging